MURIVESTNairobi Private Office

 Black Standard — Private lifestyle infrastructure partner providing UHNW mobility coordination, aviation access, concierge services, security orchestration, and global residence logistics through a discreet, invitation-based network.

-Non-public access layer · Discretion-first execution model · Invitation-only coordination
+Non-public access layer · Discretion-first execution · Invitation-only coordination

 Regulatory Framework & Disclosures